-Over the last few years I have built a solid relationship with the Earl of March at Goodwood House working to optimise the printing system used for his beautiful personal work as featured here: Exhibitions, Nature Translated, Venus Over Manhattan, Bermondsey Project, Moscow Photography Biennale 2014.
+Over the last few years I have built a solid relationship with the Duke of Richmond at Goodwood House working to optimise the printing system used for his beautiful personal work as featured here: Nature Translated, Venus Over Manhattan, Bermondsey Project, Moscow Photography Biennale 2014.

 It's a very high end set-up, we are using Eizo screens, Epson 9900 and 11880 with ColorBurst RIP and Innova papers plus large scale Graphic Technology exhibition standard viewing lighting to great effect.
 The prints are genuinely fabulous and have to be seen at full size to be believed.

 Neil Barstow has been working on UK projects alongside German Repro and Press expert Florian Sussl a contributor to ECI, fogra and ISO and thus with an immense amount of information at his fingertips.
 See my press and prepress section for information about this work and ISO standards based workflows.

 Extensive work on press and prepress - in optimisation of the plate production process, plate curves and press settings - gives a clear picture of the requirements and advantages of "standardised" working in print.
 The advantages are enormous, since any necessary visual optimisation can be carried out at proofing stage (given a good ISO standard proofer) rather than at press side.